-Effect on Soil:
+Effect on Soil

 - They may kill bacteria and other organisms beneficial to the soil

-- Increase nitrate content in soil
+- Increase nitrate content in the soil

 - Alter pH levels